W Idioms

 worked up

-- feeling excited, angry, worried
+- to feel excited, to be angry, to be worried

 world is one`s oyster

-- everything is possible for one
+- everything is possible for someone

-worm one's way out of something
+worm one's way out of (something)

 worse for wear